LearnersGuild/learning-os/game/rule-book.md

 > TODO: What is the theme of the game?

+## Objectives

+The objective of the game is to secure a livelihood with dignity and continuous learning for my both my pod and myself, in an organization where people are excited to work with me.

 ## Skills

 Skills are the high-level learning outcomes of our Applied Game.